Check out a sample report!

 Click to enlarge

-What if my grade isn’t great?
+What if my grade isn’t what I expected?

 Frequently Asked Questions

 Facebook’s ad platform gives you a wealth of information on your potential customers and dozens of ways to reach them.
 It’s a great place to introduce your business to prospects you’d never have found otherwise, and sell to the ones who already love your brand.

 But with its growing number of targeting options and ad types, and an ever-changing interface, Facebook ads can be frustrating.
 It’s easy to waste your advertising spend, chalk it up as a failed experiment, and walk away.

 We don’t want to see you miss out on an opportunity to grow your business.
 That’s why we created the Facebook Ads Performance Grader.

 The Facebook Ads Grader is a report-based tool that analyzes your Facebook Business account, using a combination of best practices and recent performance data to identify existing inefficiencies and surface new opportunities.
 Use your report’s insights to find out where you stand, then optimize your Facebook account and earn more sales and leads through Facebook Advertising.